Source-to-Contract and the

 Please contact your Account Manager to arrange access.

-Invited Customers will be required to register on the Test Central Digital Platform and generate an API Key.
+Please note, all Source-to-Contract customers need to register with the Central Digital Platform and generate a Buyer API Key.

-Proactis Rego S2C Customers will be required to raise a Support Case via the Proactis Support Desk providing the API Key and stipulating it is for the UAT (test) System.
+Proactis Rego S2C Customers are then required to raise a Support Case via the Proactis Support Desk providing the API Key.
 Proactis will co-ordinate the configuration of the provided API Key for the FTS Notice functionality to be made available.

 Stay informed